Where is Web3?

 A couple years ago, a friend told me he came about $3,000 and was asking which crypto he should invest in.
 We were at the tail end of the Web3 hype, and from the beginning, my answer has always been the same: Don't!

 Now, it's true that a lot of people have made money off of crypto.
 A quick glance at headlines will tell you that.
 But for every winner, there are thousands of people who lost, or more accurately, transferred their hard-earned funds to the lucky few.
 You are, statistically speaking, far more likely to lose than be the fortunate winner in this high-stakes gamble.
-If you have $3,000 and the luxury of time, you could instead invest in yourself: years worth of online classes to teach you valuable skills, improving your career prospects, or even laying the groundwork to start your own business.
-That's a tangible return on investment.

-An argument I often heard during the Web3 boom was people saying they didn't care much for "Web3" itself, but they genuinely believed blockchain was a promising technology.
-I've heard it countless times.
-But honestly, as someone who looks at how technology solves real problems, I haven't seen a single practical application for blockchain that couldn't be done just as effectively, if not more so, with a standard relational database like MySQL.
-Worse, a striking number of people evangelizing blockchain weren't, and aren't, developers themselves.
-Let alone skilled in database management or distributed systems.
-It's not too different than when Deepak Chopra sells quantum transformation events.
+An argument I often heard during the Web3 craze was people saying they didn't care much for "Web3" itself, but they truly believed that blockchain was a promising technology.
+I've heard it so many times.
+Often, it was said by someone who isn't technical at all.
+They aren't developers, let alone skilled in database management or distributed systems.
+It's not too different from when Deepak Chopra sells quantum transformation events.

 Let's look at some of the "innovative" blockchain applications that were touted as the future:

-With Web3, the supposed benefits were never truly tangible for the average person.
+With Web3, the supposed benefits were never tangible for the average person.
 It offered solutions to problems most people didn't have, or offered overly complex solutions to problems that were already solved.
 The grand vision of a decentralized internet, powered by blockchain, has largely fizzled out of mainstream conversation.
 We're not seeing widespread adoption of decentralized applications that genuinely improve our daily lives in ways traditional software cannot.

 So, while cryptocurrency markets still fluctuate and attract speculative investment (and yes, still plenty of scams), the utopian vision of Web3 as a revolutionary shift in how we interact with the internet is, for all practical purposes, gone.
 But along the way, it siphoned the money of countless people with promises of decentralization and a new, fairer internet.
-In the end, we don't have a decentralized system that fundamentally better caters to people.
-Instead, we're left with a lingering wave of fraudsters, often leveraging the latest AI tools, to extract the little money people have left.

 Comments